em-cl/IoT-Project/README.md

     - if you don’t have a static ip-address you can run ncpa.cpl on Windows if you want to and add one.

 >The ip and port needs to match the requests from the Pico to the WebApi

+**Step by step uploading code to the Pico**
+- connect the pico with the usb end of the micro usb cable to the computer.
+- In the PymMakR extension tab in Visual Studio code add the pico device it should show up as the name of the usb port its connected to.
+- Connect the device by pressing the lightning and create the terminal by presing the create terminal icon next to it.
+- Hower over the project name in the extension tab and start development mode
+- Turn on auto save under file > auto save in visual studio code.

+> The code will automatically update when you type new code.
+> if you need to restart the app press ctrl + c in terminal and then save the code to start the application.
+> Might be obvious but start the Api before the Pico request sends or it will not work ;)

 ## Putting everything together
 this diagram shows how to connect the sensors to the pico. optionally use the Male to Female cables for the `rotary encoder`.